Siddhipatade/CodeClause_fake_news_analysis/README.md

 # Fake News Analysis using Machine Learning

 ## Overview
 This project focuses on analyzing news articles to determine if they are real or fake.
-We use machine learning techniques to build models that can classify news articles into two classes: real news (class 1) and fake news (class 0).
+I use machine learning techniques to build models that can classify news articles into two classes: real news (class 1) and fake news (class 0).
 The main steps of the analysis include data preprocessing, feature extraction using TF-IDF, and training and evaluating different classifiers.

-## Code Explanation

-1. `data = pd.read_csv('News.csv', index_col=0)`: The code starts by loading the news data from the 'News.csv' file into a pandas DataFrame called `data`.

-2. `data = data.drop(["title", "subject", "date"], axis=1)`: We drop unnecessary columns like 'title', 'subject', and 'date' from the DataFrame as they are not relevant for our analysis.

-3. `data = data.sample(frac=1)`: To avoid any biases due to the order of data, we shuffle the DataFrame rows using `sample()`.

-4. `import re, nltk`: We import necessary libraries for text preprocessing and tokenization.

-5. `nltk.download('punkt')` and `nltk.download('stopwords')`: We download the NLTK data for tokenization and stop words.

-6. `from nltk.corpus import stopwords`: We import the NLTK stop words corpus for removing common stop words from the text.

-7. `from nltk.tokenize import word_tokenize`: We import the `word_tokenize` function for tokenizing sentences into words.

-8. `from nltk.stem.porter import PorterStemmer`: We import the `PorterStemmer` class for word stemming.

-9. `from wordcloud import WordCloud`: We import the `WordCloud` class for creating word cloud visualizations.

-10. Preprocessing:
-    - `preprocess_text(text_data)`: We define a function `preprocess_text` to clean the text data by removing punctuation, converting to lowercase, tokenizing, and removing stop words.

-    - `preprocessed_review = preprocess_text(data['text'].values)`: We preprocess the 'text' column of the DataFrame `data` and store the cleaned text in a new list called `preprocessed_review`.

-    - `data['text'] = preprocessed_review`: We replace the original 'text' column in the DataFrame `data` with the preprocessed text.

-11. Word Cloud Visualization:
-    - `consolidated = ' '.join(word for word in data['text'][data['class'] == 1].astype(str))`: We join all the text data labeled as class 1 (real news) into a single string called `consolidated`.

-    - `wordCloud = WordCloud(width=1600, height=800, random_state=21, max_font_size=110, collocations=False)`: We initialize a `WordCloud` object for visualization.

-    - `plt.imshow(wordCloud.generate(consolidated), interpolation='bilinear')`: We generate and display the word cloud for real news.

-12. Machine Learning:
-    - `from sklearn.model_selection import train_test_split`: We import the `train_test_split` function for splitting data into training and testing sets.

-    - `from sklearn.metrics import accuracy_score`: We import `accuracy_score` to evaluate the model's performance.

-    - `from sklearn.linear_model import LogisticRegression`: We import `LogisticRegression` for one of the classification models.

-    - `x_train, x_test, y_train, y_test = train_test_split(data['text'], data['class'], test_size=0.25)`: We split the data into training and testing sets.

-    - `from sklearn.feature_extraction.text import TfidfVectorizer`: We import `TfidfVectorizer` for text feature extraction.

-    - `vectorization = TfidfVectorizer()`: We initialize a `TfidfVectorizer` object for TF-IDF vectorization.

-    - `x_train = vectorization.fit_transform(x_train)`: We fit and transform the training data using the TF-IDF vectorizer.

-    - `x_test = vectorization.transform(x_test)`: We transform the testing data using the same vectorizer.

-    - Model Training and Evaluation:
-        - Logistic Regression:
-            - `model = LogisticRegression()`: We initialize a logistic regression model.

-            - `model.fit(x_train, y_train)`: We train the logistic regression model on the training data.

-            - `accuracy_score(y_train, model.predict(x_train))`: We compute the accuracy of the model on the training data.

-            - `accuracy_score(y_test, model.predict(x_test))`: We compute the accuracy of the model on the testing data.

-        - Decision Tree Classifier:
-            - `from sklearn.tree import DecisionTreeClassifier`: We import `DecisionTreeClassifier` for another classification model.

-            - `model = DecisionTreeClassifier()`: We initialize a decision tree classifier model.

-            - `model.fit(x_train, y_train)`: We train the decision tree classifier model on the training data.

-            - `accuracy_score(y_train, model.predict(x_train))`: We compute the accuracy of the model on the training data.

-            - `accuracy_score(y_test, model.predict(x_test))`: We compute the accuracy of the model on the testing data.

-        - Confusion Matrix:
-            - `from sklearn import metrics`: We import `metrics` for calculating the confusion matrix.

-            - `cm = metrics.confusion_matrix(y_test, model.predict(x_test))`: We compute the confusion matrix for the decision tree classifier.

-            - `cm_display.plot()`: We plot the confusion matrix using `ConfusionMatrixDisplay`.

-13. Conclusion:
-    - The code demonstrates the process of text preprocessing, feature extraction using TF-IDF, and training and evaluating two classification models (Logistic Regression and Decision Tree Classifier) for fake news analysis.

-    - The word cloud visualizations provide insights into the most frequently occurring words in real news and fake news.

-    - The accuracy scores help in assessing the performance of the models on both the training and testing data.

-    - The confusion matrix provides information about the model's classification performance for fake news and real news.
+## Steps -
+1. Importing Libraries and Datasets
+2. Data Preprocessing
+3. Preprocessing and analysis of the News column
+4. Converting text into Vectors
+5. Model training, Evaluation, and Prediction

+# Code Explanation
+### Preprocessing Text Data
+The code first preprocesses the text data to clean and prepare it for analysis.
+The preprocessing steps include:

+- Removing punctuation from the text.
+- Converting the text to lowercase.
+- Tokenizing the text into individual words.
+- Removing stop words (commonly occurring words like "the," "is," "and," etc.).
+- The preprocessed text data is stored back in the DataFrame.

+### Visualizing Word Frequencies
+The code generates a word cloud visualization to display the most frequently occurring words in both real and fake news articles.
+Word clouds help visualize the importance of words in the text data, with larger fonts indicating higher word frequencies.

+### Building Machine Learning Models
+The code splits the preprocessed text data into training and testing sets.
+Two machine learning models are used for classification:

+Logistic Regression: A linear model commonly used for binary classification tasks.
+Decision Tree Classifier: A non-linear model that partitions the feature space to make predictions.
+Both models are trained on the training data and then evaluated on the testing data using accuracy scores.

+### Evaluating Model Performance
+The code computes accuracy scores for both models to evaluate their performance on the training and testing data.
+Accuracy is a metric that measures the percentage of correct predictions.

+Additionally, for the Decision Tree Classifier, a confusion matrix is generated to gain insights into its classification performance for each class (real and fake) in the test data.

+## Conclusion
+The code demonstrates a text classification approach for fake news analysis.
+It preprocesses the text data, visualizes word frequencies, and builds machine learning models to predict whether a news article is real or fake.
+The models' performance is evaluated using accuracy scores, and insights into classification performance are gained using a confusion matrix.

 ## Requirements
 - pandas